yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 A *graph* is a collection of *nodes* (also called *vertices*) and *edges*.
 Each edge connects two nodes.
 In a *directed graph*, edges are one-way: an edge `e = (A, B)` indicates that a node, B is directly reachable from another node, A. To indicate that B is directly reachable from A and vice-versa, a directed graph would have edges `(A, B) and (B, A)`.
 On the other hand, in an *undirected graph* we can travel in either directions along the edges between nodes.

-The *children* of node B are the nodes to which there is an edge from B. In Fig. 1, the children of B are A and C. Similarly, the *parents* of B are the nodes from which there is an edge to B. In Fig. 1, B only has one parent, A.
+A node is said to be *adjacent* to another node if there exists an edge between the two nodes.
+In Fig. 1, the neighbours of A are A and B.

 <img src="/ps/ps2/img/digraph.png" alt="digraph" style="width: 180px;"/>
 <img src="/ps/ps2/img/multigraph.png" alt="multigraph" style="width: 180px;"/>
 <img src="/ps/ps2/img/labeled-graph.png" alt="labelledgraph" style="width: 180px;"/>

-A node is said to be *adjacent* to another node if there exists an edge between the two nodes.

 A *path* is a sequence of edges `(node1, node2), (node2, node3), (node3, node4), ....` In other words, a path is an ordered list of edges, where an edge to some node is immediately followed by an edge from that node.
 In Fig. 1, one possible path is `(B, A), (A, B), (B, C)`.
-This path represents traveling from B to A to B to C. A path may traverse a given edge twice.
+This path represents traveling from B to A, to B, and to C. A path may traverse a given edge twice.

 In a *multigraph*, there can be any number of edges (zero, one, or more) between a pair of nodes.
 Fig. 2 shows a multigraph with 2 edges from A to C.

 In a *weighted graph* (Fig. 3), every edge has a weight associated with it.

 In this assignment, a graph cannot contain more than one edge with the same weight between a pair of nodes.

 Section 3 - Graph ADT
 --